dayanruben/app-platform/docs/presenter.md

 This solution always shows the `Presenter` for which `navigateTo()` was called last.
 This function can be called from anywhere in the app.

-Another solution is a backstack of `Presenters`, that can be pushed to the stack and the top most `Presenter` can be popped from the stack.
-The Recipes app
-[implemented this navigation pattern](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/backstack/PresenterBackstackScope.kt) with an easy to use `presenterBackstack { }` function:
+Another solution is a backstack of `Presenters`, where `Presenters` can be pushed to the stack and the top most `Presenter` can be popped from the stack.
+The Recipes app [implemented this navigation pattern](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/backstack/PresenterBackstackScope.kt) with an easy to use `presenterBackstack { }` function: